Mining, Quarrying, Oil & Gas · Mountain Pass, CA

 What the Data Says About Molycorp Minerals, LLC

-OSHA assessed $0 in initial penalties against this employer, later adjusted to a current total of $0 — no reduction from the original assessment.
-Average penalty per inspection works out to $0.
-Against the Mining, Quarrying, Oil & Gas industry average of $4,400 per employer, this record runs below peers.
+No OSHA penalty has been assessed against Molycorp Minerals, LLC to date.
+The Mining, Quarrying, Oil & Gas sector average runs $4,394 per employer.
 The Wage and Hour Division added 1 case producing $191,437 in back wages owed to 198 affected workers.

 Wage & Hour Findings